NLnetLabs/routinator/source/manual-page.rst

 .. option:: --unsafe-vrps=policy

       This option defines how to deal with "unsafe VRPs."
 If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if failed to validate completely, the VRP is said to be unsafe since using it may lead to legitimate routes being flagged as RPKI invalid.

-      There are three options how to deal with unsafe VRPS:
+      There are three options how to deal with unsafe VRPs:

       A policy of *reject* will filter out these VRPs.
 Warnings will be logged to indicate which VRPs have been filtered